-A Guide for Parents: Education Services for Students with Visual Impairments
+A Guide for Parents: Education Services for Students with Blindness or Low Vision

-It is not unusual for students with visual impairments, including those who are totally blind, to be enrolled at neighborhood schools alongside their fully sighted classmates and friends.
-With appropriate intervention, most visually impaired students fully participate in regular education classes and programs.
-This has been acknowledged and implemented as sound educational practice for many years and in all sections of our country.
-It is also true that for some of students who are visually impaired, enrollment in a special class or school may be the recommended intervention for all or part of their education.
+It is not unusual for students with blindness or low vision, to be enrolled at neighborhood schools alongside their fully sighted classmates and friends.
+With appropriate intervention, most students with blindness or low vision fully participate in regular education classes and programs.
+It is also true that for some of students who are blind or has low vision, enrollment in a special class or school may be the recommended intervention for all or part of their education.

-The nature and extent of interventions vary with each student and are determined by individual characteristics such as type of vision disorder, age at which vision loss occurred, prior learning experiences, developmental levels, and possible additional disabilities among other factors.
+The nature and extent of interventions vary with each student.
+Individual characteristics such as type of vision disorder, age of vision loss onset, prior learning experiences, developmental levels, and possible additional disabilities among other factors determine appropriate interventions. .
 One common intervention is the provision of printed or other learning materials in an adapted medium, for example, enlarged print, recording, or braille.
 Another is individual instruction or guided practice in such skill areas as communication, concept development, mobility, independent living techniques, or career exploration.

 At What Age Is a Child Eligible for Special Education Services?

 A child qualifies for an assessment to determine eligibility at whatever age the diagnosed or suspected impairment is manifest.
 In most cases, this extends from birth to twenty-two years of age.
-For youngsters who are visually impaired, the parents or guardians are encouraged to begin the process of exploring eligibility and procedures for accessing special education services as soon as possible after the diagnosis of impaired vision is made.
+For children who are blind or low vision, the parents or guardians are encouraged to begin the process of exploring eligibility and procedures for accessing special education services as soon as possible after the diagnosis of the eye condition is made.

 As soon as the referral for eligibility assessment is made, the procedures and time lines governing delivery of special education services are set in motion.
 These procedures and time lines are very specific and subject to enforcement.
 For example, in responding to a request for eligibility assessment, the local education agency must begin the assessment process within ten days.
 Once the required parental consent to assess has been obtained, the school district has up to fifty days to conduct the agreed upon assessment plan and convene a meeting at which the assessment findings and recommendations will be discussed.